Razer Blade 15 (2022) review

 Razer Blade 15 (2022): Two minute review

-The Razer Blade 15 (2022) is the latest refresh of Razer's iconic gaming laptop, and it is unquestionably one of the best gaming laptops released this year, though the price tag remains as steep as ever.
+The Razer Blade 15 (2022) is the latest refresh of Razer's iconic gaming laptop and is unquestionably one of the best gaming laptops released this year, though the price tag remains as steep as ever.

-To start, the new refresh comes with all new Intel Alder Lake mobile processors, Nvidia RTX 3070 Ti and Nvidia RTX 3080 Ti GPUs, and DDR5 RAM, so this is a big step up from the Razer Blade 15 (2021) in terms of performance, but that performance comes at the price of battery life, which is all but non-existent thanks to the voracious Alder Lake processor and 105W TGP GPU.
+To start, the refresh comes with all-new Intel Alder Lake mobile processors, Nvidia RTX 3070 Ti and Nvidia RTX 3080 Ti GPUs, and DDR5 RAM, so this is a big step up from the Razer Blade 15 (2021) in terms of performance.
+That performance comes at the price of battery life, though, which is all but non-existent thanks to that voracious Alder Lake processor and 105W TGP GPU.

-The price is also as eye-watering as ever, and there are cheaper gaming laptops in this class for sure, so the Blade 15 is – as always – a premium piece for anyone looking for some gamer eye-candy to go along with that best-in-class performance.
-Even with all that power and sleek design though, it is really stretching the bounds of reason to charge as much as a high-end gaming desktop for the privilege, especially on the lower end of the configuration spectrum.
+The price is as eye-watering as ever.
+While there are cheaper gaming laptops in this class, the Blade 15 is a premium piece of kit for anyone looking for some gamer eye-candy to go along with that best-in-class performance.
+Even with all that power and sleek design, it's really stretching the bounds of reason to charge as much as a high-end gaming desktop for the privilege, especially on the lower end of the configuration spectrum.

-Still, if you have the money to spend and you don't mind your gaming-on-the-go to be shackled like Margott to a power outlet, then definitely give the Razer Blade 15 (2022) a look.
+Still, if you have the money to spend and don't mind your gaming-on-the-go being shackled like Margott to a power outlet, you should definitely give the Razer Blade 15 (2022) a look.

 Razer Blade 15 (2022): Price and availability